 Using tools and fixing things around the house has been a regular part of my life for many years.
 But it was only about 2 years ago I became interested in serious woodworking – and only in the last year that I began trying some of the more challenging things I've seen or read about.
 And boy do I have a lot more to learn!
 I’m humbled by the vast talents of all of the other "jocks" in this community and hope that one day I’ll have honed my skills to the point where other jocks might be occasionally impressed.

-I’m looking forward to learning more from all my new friends on Lumberjocks and sharing whatever humble skills I’ve managed to acquire.
+I always learn new skills and techniques from everyone on Lumberjocks and hope to share whatever humble skills I’ve managed to acquire.

 -- Howard - "Time spent making sawdust is not deducted from one's lifetime." - old Scottish proverb